top of page

 Resting, taking a breath, will this help?

-Must have a tidy, spotless clean house
+They must have a tidy, spotless clean house

 Here is one technique I've often had discussions about - housekeeping!

-If this applies to you're welcome to try it out.
+If this applies to you're welcome to try it out. thought it does require a change in mindset, the way your brain things your house should look.

 Reduce - it may be done slowly, step by step, or get others involved - that need to be or to have perfection, in your housekeeping, may impact chronic pain levels.